 See previously developed land below.

 If a new building is to be erected or an existing one altered, building regulation consent will normally be needed.
-Building Regulations relates to how development is constructed - the principle of whether a scheme goes ahead and assessment of how it impacts upon the wider area/people is what planning permission deals with.
+Building Regulations relates to the technical detail of how development is constructed - the principle of whether a scheme goes ahead and assessment of how it impacts upon the wider area/people is what planning permission deals with.

 Change of Use: